smonsays/presynaptic-stochasticity/README.md

-# Presynaptic Stochasticity
+# Presynaptic stochasticity & plasticity

-This repository contains code to execute the main experiments of the paper [Presynaptic Stochasticity Improves Energy Efficiency and Alleviates the Stability-Plasticity Dilemma](https://doi.org/10.1101/2021.05.05.442708).
+This repository contains code to execute the main experiments of the paper [Presynaptic stochasticity improves energy efficiency and helps alleviate the stability-plasticity dilemma](https://doi.org/10.7554/eLife.69884).

 ## Usage